yss/grunt-tree/README.md

 And if level set to 2, then the result will be: `"css-base": "www/css/base.css"`.
 But you set level to 3 in this condition, the result also is : `"base": "www/css/base.css"`.

 Anyway, see the examples.

+### Caution
+This task is not support `Building the files object dynamically` in configuring-tasks of grunt.

+Go to [Building the files object dynamically](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically), see more infomation.

 ### Usage Examples